trellix-enterprise/mysql-audit/README.md

 Source Code
 -------------------------------
-Source code of AUDIT plugin is available at: https://github.com/mcafee/mysql-audit
+Source code is available at: https://github.com/mcafee/mysql-audit

 License
 -------------------------------
-Copyright (C) 2012 McAfee, Inc.
+Copyright (C) 2016 McAfee, Inc.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; version 2 of the License.